Top 10 Things to Do in Africa

 A family of mountain gorillas walks through a lodge's garden in Uganda

 The Rushegura mountain gorilla family browses along a trail in Bwindi Impenetrable National Park, Uganda.
-Photo credit: Matthias Mugisha, Uganda Wildlife Authority
+Photo by Matthias Mugisha, Uganda Wildlife Authority.

 8. See Mountain Gorillas

 Bwindi Impenetrable Forest in Uganda and Volcanoes National Park in Rwanda are the best places to see mountain gorillas.
-Because these creatures live in dense montane forest, the only dependable way of finding them is by walking with a trained guide.
+To protect these endangered animals, the parks limit the number of visitors who can see them each day.

 Children wearing colorful blue blue tunics and red scores with grass skirts engage in a traditional dance in Rubuguri Uganda

 Children dance in Rubuguri, Uganda.
-Photo credit: Beatrice Tusiime, Uganda Wildlife Authority
+Photo by Beatrice Tusiime, Uganda Wildlife Authority.

 9. Learn About a Different Culture

-Staying at a lodge or reserve owned by local people offers a different sort of cultural experience.
-At Mara North Conservancy in Kenya, for example, your naturalist guides are from the local Maasai community, and you may be joined at dinner by one of the 800 local Maasai who own the reserve’s land.
+Just by talking with your guides, you can learn a lot about the cultures of the places you’re visiting.
+Staying at a lodge or reserve owned by local people is also a great way to engage.
+At Mara North Conservancy in Kenya, for example, you may be joined at dinner by one of the 800 local Maasai who own the reserve’s land.
 Spending time in conversation creates a meaningful cultural exchange.

 Hot Air Balloon sails over African savanna